cedricbonhomme/Stegano/docs/index.rst

 - steganalysis of LSB encoding in color images;
 - statistical steganalysis.

-You can also use Stegano through this `Web service <https://stegano-web.herokuapp.com>`_.
+You can also use Stegano through a `Web service <https://github.com/cedricbonhomme/stegano-web>`_.
 Not all functionalities of Stegano are covered.

 Requirements